-We have audited the accompanying financial statements of Owen Electric Cooperative, Inc. (the "Cooperative") which comprise the balance sheets as of December 31, 2023 and 2022, and the related statements of income and comprehensive income, changes in members' and patrons' equities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Owen Electric Cooperative, Inc. (the "Cooperative") which comprise the balance sheets as of December 31, 2024 and 2023, and the related statements of income and income, changes in members' and patrons' equities, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Cooperative as of December 31, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Cooperative as of December 31, 2024 and 2023, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.